caninuzzo/OligoFast/README.md

 Your R companion to design primers couples for various projects!

-**This is the first release and Beta-test version of the package.**

 The main goal of `OligoFast` package is to provide an easy way to design primers couples in R for various projects.
 It also enables to test the primers couples on datasets and to conduct *in silico* investigations before to move into the laboratory.

 ## Installation